 Finally, solo 401(k) accounts allow older adults to make the extra catch-up contribution; SEP IRAs do not.

 Nonprofits, schools, and other tax-exempt organizations can implement a 403(b) rather than a 401(k) account.

 These accounts work almost identically to 401(k)s, with the exact same contribution limits and rules.
 Like 401(k)s, 403(b)s allow both traditional and Roth options.
 When workers leave the organization, they roll over their funds to their IRA, just like a 401(k).

 The difference between 401(k)s and 403(b)s lies in the simpler administration rules, making 403(b)s cheaper and easier for the employer to manage.
 But for workers, 403(b)s work just like 401(k)s.

 Federal employees, including military service members, can take advantage of the government’s Thrift Savings Plan (TSP).

 It works similarly to a 401(k), with the same contribution limits.
-Like 401(k)s, account holders may start withdrawing funds as early as age 59 ½, and must start taking required minimum distributions at age 72 — except for Roth TSP accounts, which are an option, and don’t require RMDs.
+Like 401(k)s, account holders may start withdrawing funds as early as age 59 ½ and must start taking RMDs at age 72 — except for Roth TSP accounts, an option that doesn’t require RMDs.

 While retirement accounts get most of the attention as tax-sheltered investment vehicles, you can also save on taxes by investing for your children’s education.